75lb/sort-array/README.md

 [ 'morning', 'afternoon', 'evening', 'twilight' ]
 ```

 Sort by a computed field, e.g. an algorithm to rank boxers by influence.
 Define your computed fields in the `computed` object, each value being a function which takes an array member as input and returns the value to be sorted by.
-In this example we sort by `rank` - the name of our computed field supplied in `computed`.
+In this example we sort by `rank` (the name of our computed field supplied in `computed`).

 ```js
 > const boxers = [